Renin–angiotensin system

 Angiotensin II is a potent vasoconstrictive peptide that causes blood vessels to narrow, resulting in increased blood pressure.
 Angiotensin II also stimulates the secretion of the hormone aldosterone from the adrenal cortex.
 Aldosterone causes the renal tubules to increase the reabsorption of sodium which in consequence causes the reabsorption of water into the blood, while at the same time causing the excretion of potassium (to maintain electrolyte balance).
 This increases the volume of extracellular fluid in the body, which also increases blood pressure.

 If the RAS is abnormally active, blood pressure will be too high.
-There are several types of drugs which includes ACE inhibitors, angiotensin II receptor blockers (ARBs), and renin inhibitors that interrupt different steps in this system to improve blood pressure.
+There are several types of drugs which include ACE inhibitors, angiotensin II receptor blockers (ARBs), and renin inhibitors that interrupt different steps in this system to improve blood pressure.
 These drugs are one of the primary ways to control high blood pressure, heart failure, kidney failure, and harmful effects of diabetes.

 Activation

 The system can be activated when there is a loss of blood volume or a drop in blood pressure (such as in hemorrhage or dehydration).
 This loss of pressure is interpreted by baroreceptors in the carotid sinus.
 It can also be activated by a decrease in the filtrate sodium chloride (NaCl) concentration or a decreased filtrate flow rate that will stimulate the macula densa to signal the juxtaglomerular cells to release renin.